ALASKA/CANADA

 Inspiring Girls Expeditions

-Erin Pettit, Glaciologist, Founder of Girls On Ice and Inspiring Girls Expeditions
+Erin Pettit, Director, Inspiring Girls Expeditions

 erin@girlsonice.org